top of page

 Deke and Randy now on the raft begin to tell the girls to hurry up, Deke in a joking way and Randy in a more concerned way.
 Rachel makes it but Laverne is still a good distance away.
 Randy begins yelling for Laverne to hurry up as the substance appears to float closer.
 Laverne gets onto the raft just as the substance gets to where she was, she goes off on Randy for yelling at her but Randy mentions his concern about the substance witch is now at the raft but Deke shuts him down saying that its just an oil slick.

 Deke and Laverne light up while Randy speculates about the substance even saying that it looked like it was going after the girls.
 Randy then makes the realization that they are 50 miles out of town and no one knows they are there.
-Rachel curious about what's goes over to the side of the raft and looks at the substance.
+Rachel curious about the substance goes over to the side of the raft and looks at it.

 I find it very refreshing that a character has some clue that something is going on.
 I have seen too many movies where everyone is completely oblivious up until something bad happens right in front of them.
 I do think its weird how on top of things Randy is at this point with the whole "Looked like it was going after the girls" bit but I can let that slide, I guess its possible he saw it move in some weird way we didn't because all the footage we see of it moving is just of it drifting around.

 Rachel reaches down off the raft to touch the substance when it suddenly shoots up at her sticking to her skin dissolving it and pulling her off the raft.
-Deke and Laverne still high think Rachel just fell off and go over to the side to see.
+Deke and Laverne are still high and think Rachel just fell off so they go over to see.

 Rachel reaches up from the goo and pleas for help.
 Randy goes to jump in to save her but Deke stops him because even a high person knows that jumping into the goo that's dissolving a woman right in front of you isn't a good idea.